Mind the map! Accounting for existing map information when estimating online HDMaps from sensor: Experimental Results

-As much as MapEX benefits from maps however, we can see from lines 1 and 3 of Tab.~\ref{tab:ab_inputs} that it still relies significantly on the sensor inputs.
-Indeed, models solely based on map inputs are substantially worse than complete MapEX models.
-This indicates sensor inputs help MapEX improve upon its imperfect existing map inputs.
+Line 3 of \cref{tab:ab_inputs} sets a crucial baseline by showing the performance of \textbf{directly using the existing map} (with some corrections from a learned model).
+In all scenarios, results show that using sensor inputs with MapEX substantially improves upon this baseline.

-Ground truth correspondences (for pre-attribution of predictions and ground truths) seem to lower the variance of MapEX as indicated by lines 1 and 2 of Tab.~\ref{tab:ab_inputs}.
-This demonstrates pre-attribution is indeed necessary to properly leverage existing map information.
-A good way to understand this is to consider our Scenario 1.
+Ground truth correspondences (for pre-attribution of predictions and ground truths) seem to lower the variance of MapEX as indicated by lines 1 and 2 of \cref{tab:ab_inputs}.
+This demonstrates that \textbf{pre-attribution is indeed necessary to properly leverage existing map information}.
+A good way to understand this is to consider our \textbf{Scenario 1}.
 In this scenario, we have access to the exact boundary elements.
-With pre-attribution this consistently leads to near perfect retrieval of those elements (see Tab.~\ref{tab:sota}).
+With pre-attribution this consistently leads to near perfect retrieval of those elements (see \cref{tab:sota}).
 This is not the case without pre-attribution unfortunately: in two out of three runs, the network only reaches a score below 80\% AP.
 This suggests pre-attribution helps ensure MapEX consistently learns to utilize the information provided by existing maps.

-\subsubsection{On EX query encoding}
+\paragraph{On EX query encoding}

-We use in Sec.~\ref{sec:query} a simple encoding scheme to translate existing map elements into EX queries.
-This might be surprising, as one might expect learned EX queries to be more useful (e.g. by projecting a 5-dimensional vector description of the element into a query).
-Tab.~\ref{tab:ab_query} shows learned EX queries perform much worse than our simple non-learnable EX queries.
+We use a simple encoding to translate existing map elements into EX queries.
+This might be surprising, as one might expect learned EX queries - in line with concurrent work on map encoding \cite{luo2023augmenting, wang2024stream} - to be more useful (e.g. by projecting a 5-dimensional vector description of the element into a query). \cref{tab:ab_query} shows learned EX queries perform much worse than ours.
 Interestingly, initializing learnable EX query with the non-learnable values might bring very minor improvements that do not justify the added complexity.